 You can also use 2-3 capsules of any high-quality, dairy-free probiotic that contains bacterial strains called L. bulgaricus, S. themophilus and L. casei.

 - 3 BPA-free cans coconut milk OR 1 liter TetraPak full-fat coconut cream

 - 1/4 tsp. non-dairy yogurt starter/probiotic OR 2-3 dairy-free probiotic pills (where to find online)

-- 1-2 Tbsp. honey, maple syrup OR coconut sap
+- 1-2 Tbsp. honey, maple syrup OR coconut sugar

-- 1-2 Tbsp. unflavored grassfed gelatin, agar agar, tapioca flour, pectin, etc. OR 1-2 cups puréed young coconut meat (Optional if you want thick yogurt fast.
-Otherwise you can drip it to desired thickness.)
+- 1-2 Tbsp. unflavored grassfed gelatin, agar agar OR 1-2 cups puréed young coconut meat.

 - Sterilize your yogurt containers, mixing spoons and other utensils with boiling water.

 - In a saucepan, bring coconut milk to 180 degrees F, then remove from heat.
 Do NOT boil the milk; watch it closely.
-(Do NOT microwave, which harmfully alters the chemical structure of the milk).
-You want to get the milk just hot enough to sterilize it.
 Your coconut milk must reach 180 degrees or you risk contamination with Burkholderia cocovenenans or other harmful bacteria.

-- If you are using a quick thickener like tapioca or gelatin, while the milk is still very hot, thoroughly dissolve and mix it into your batch.
-You will need to experiment a little to find the exact amount of thickener for your taste.
+- While the milk is still hot, thoroughly mix the gelatin or agar agar into your batch.
+You might need to experiment a little to find the exact amount of thickener for your taste.

 - Add maple syrup or honey and stir thoroughly.
-The sweetener provides food for the bacterial culture and will be mostly consumed by the time your yogurt is done.
-Without a natural form of sugar, coconut milk will not culture very well.
+The sweetener provides food for the bacterial culture and your yogurt will not ferment well without it.

-- Cover and cool to 95-100 degrees.
+- Cover and cool the milk to 95-100 degrees.
 If the milk is too hot, it will kill the bacterial culture you are going to introduce.

-- Remove about 1/2 cup of cooled coconut milk, and mix in your starter culture.
+- Remove about 1/2 cup of cooled coconut milk, and mix in your starter culture or probiotic.
 Stir well.

 - Thoroughly mix the inoculated batch back in with the remainder of the cooled coconut milk.